hsklein/Simprovise/docs/source/tutorial.rst

 teller) are based on sampling from a psuedo-random distribution.
 For this model, we will make both the interrarrival time and the service times exponentially distributed.
-In effect, this makes our bank model a slightly dressed-up version of an m/m/n queue (where n is the number of tellers).
+In effect, this makes our bank model a slightly dressed-up version of an m/m/c queue (where c is the number of tellers).

 Building the Model
 ------------------